 Donating plasma in CSL Plasma, you get paid at least $400, making it one of the best-paying plasma centers for new donors.

 CSL Plasma Donation Center:

 - Payment per session: According to their website, eligible new plasma donors may earn up to $1,000 per month, including fees depending on location.

-- A number of times you can donate: You can donate up to twice per week with a minimum of 24 hours interval between donations.
+- A number of times you can donate: You can donate up to twice per week with a minimum of 24 24-hour intervals between donations.

 - How long it takes you: Most locations are open 7 days a week, with a few exceptions.
 To know more about the exceptions, you may contact your nearby CSL Plasma center to confirm hours.

 BioLife Plasma Services is one of the leading high-quality plasma collected in the industry.
 It is part of Takeda, a global biotechnology company that specializes in the treatment of rare and life-threatening diseases.